Allen Road: 1963–1969: Construction

 By 1963, costs had risen to over $73 million for the plan.
 Metro, which was also constructing the Gardiner Expressway, Don Valley Parkway and Bloor–Danforth subway lines had fallen under the scrutiny of the Ontario Municipal Board (OMB) over its spending.
 The OMB had to approve the 1963 budget before Metro could.
 The Spadina was separated from the 1963 budget, and the OMB held hearings into the project.
 In submissions to the OMB, the townships of Forest Hill and York again objected.
 CCTTRA, and the CCTRA noted its objections.
 The OMB upheld the Spadina project.
 The OMB stated in its decision that the "sectional interest must give way to the public need of the larger area."
 On the issue of the ravine parklands, the OMB stated "The board should and does expect that any park land that may be lost to York Township as a result of this undertaking will be replaced, insofar as may be possible in the circumstances, by suitable alternative lands for that purpose."

 Construction started in 1963 with the clearing of the route.
 The area north of Lawrence Avenue was open land.
 South of Lawrence, dozens of homes were demolished.
 Coinciding with the opening of the Yorkdale mall, an interim roadway was opened from Lawrence north to Yorkdale Road on February 25, 1964.
+Although the Spadina Expressway was a Metro Toronto project, the province constructed 13 structures at the interchange with Highway 401 while the remainder were built by Metro, since Highway 401 was also being widened to a collector-express system at that time.
+A 0.75 mi temporary diversion for Highway 401 was constructed to keep traffic flowing while interchange construction progressed.

 In 1964, Metro released another transportation plan, which proposed the Spadina route south of Bloor, again requiring the demolition of homes south of Davenport.
-Toronto City Council adopted an Official Plan opposing the Crosstown Expressway and the Christie Expressway completely.
-Ontario's Minister of Municipal Affairs overruled the city, and modified the city's Plan to allow for the construction of both expressways.
+Toronto City Council adopted an official plan opposing the Crosstown Expressway and the Christie Expressway completely.
+Ontario's Minister of Municipal Affairs overruled the city, and modified the city's plan to allow for the construction of both expressways.
 The City and Metro were now in disagreement.